-- A. Nutrition counseling, if provided, shall be delivered by a Registered Dietitian. - B. Documentation requirements for nutrition counseling shall include entering units into the Division approved data system.
+- A. Nutrition counseling, if provided, shall be delivered by a Registered Dietitian.
+Participants who score high risk on the nutrition screening assessment must be offered the service.
+If the participant accepts counseling, the organization's policy and procedure is then implemented to provide services.
+If the organization does not consult with a Registered Dietitian who can provide the service, the participant will be provided a copy of the risk assessment and be guided to their healthcare provider. - B. Documentation requirements for nutrition counseling shall include entering units into the Division approved data system.
 Division approved evaluation tool for eligible participants receiving nutrition counseling shall be completed and documented in the Division approved data system. - C. Eligible participant files and associated documents shall be kept locked at the nutrition program office.
 All rules and regulations governing the protection of personal health information shall be followed including HIPAA.
 If medical information must be obtained from other healthcare providers in order to provide nutrition counseling, there shall be documentation, either written or verbal, of release of medical information by the participants in order to provide treatment.
 If verbal release is given, this must be documented in the participants file. - D. Reporting of nutrition counseling: one unit = one session per participant.